A gorgeous two-day wedding in Tuscany – day one – the pre-wedding Indian celebration

 Ah….Tuscany!
-I spent the most glorious couple of days in Italy for Som & Jonny’s two day wedding extravaganza.
+I spent the most glorious couple of days in Italy for Som & Jonny’s two-day wedding extravaganza.
 Colour, food, wine, dancing…lots of dancing, sunshine, swimming and so much more.
-There was so much to this amazing two day event that I am splitting the blog post in two.
-(Here is the post sharing their wedding in Tuscany.)
+There was so much to this amazing two-day event that I am splitting the blog post in two.
+(Here is the post sharing the day of their wedding in Tuscany.)

 First up, the Indian pre-wedding party!
 I arrived on Friday, having travelled from Rome with one of Som’s bridesmaids and her husband.
 To say we were all bowled over by the venue is an understatement.
 Borgo-Di-Castelvecchio is a stunning place in the Tuscan hills with views to die for.
 It really is a perfect spot for a wedding in Tuscany.
 After dropping my bags into my room it was soon time for the celebrations to start.
 Som and Jonny had planned for the first evening to a fabulous party to get everyone in the mood for the rest of the weekend.
 They chose to include a number of Indian traditions, including Jonny arriving on horseback (Baarat) to meet Som, who was waiting under a Dupatta.
 They provided traditional clothing for all their guests to wear and had decorated the gardens and pool area with colourful rich fabrics, fresh flowers and candles.

 After Jonny made his entrance on horseback everyone settled down in the gardens to eat, chat, drink and take in the amazing views and the setting sun.
 A Tuscan sunset really is something!
 As the sun slowly sank behind the hills and the sky darkened, Som rounded up all her single friends for the tradition of the Kalire, where the tingling bells which are tied to the bride’s wrists are shaken over the heads of the single ladies.
 If a bell or charm falls on you, you are going to get married.